 - 3x Sports Bras- I wore the same sports bra on Days 1-2, Days 3-4 and saved a fresh one for Machu Picchu on Day 5.
 This moisture-wicking 3 pack of sports bras would be perfect.

 - 1x Water Resistant Hiking Pants- I brought along one pair of water resistant hiking pants to wear as an extra layer over my leggings on cold mornings and to throw on in case we got caught in the rain.
-I bought mine on sale in Chile, but I also really like these by Outdoor Research.
+I bought mine on sale in Chile, but I also really like these by Columbia.

 - 2x Leggings (1 long, 1 cropped)- I wore a pair of leggings every day on the trek as a bottom base layer.
 I wore the long leggings Days 1 & 2 and the cropped leggings Days 3 & 4.

 - 1x Shorts- Days 3 & 4 can get pretty hot down in the jungle climate and many people were changing into shorts.
 I ziplined on Day 4, so I started out in my cropped leggings to wear in the harness and then changed later on.

 - 1x Sweatpants- I also packed one pair of sweatpants to wear for extra warmth and comfortability around the campsites.

 - Fleece-lined Thermal Underwear– I didn’t have any thermal underwear with me (& am on a tight budget) so instead I packed fleece lined leggings and a second fleece lined Under Armour Cold Gear long sleeve to wear in my sleeping bag.